 Intake and conditional approval

 After a student applies, their application will be reviewed to determine eligibility and for completeness.
-Following this, program coordinators will contact students with information about next steps.
+Following this, TAP Practitioners will contact students with information about next steps.

 Students who meet the program requirements will be required to complete an intake form.
 The intake form will be reviewed and the student will be conditionally approved.
 An email will be sent to the student with a deadline to complete any tasks required for approval of their funding.